Breast Augmentation in Dallas and Plano, Texas

 Breast augmentation is one of the most popular cosmetic surgery procedures in the world.
 Women may choose to undergo breast augmentation for a number of reasons.
 Breast underdevelopment, changes related to pregnancy, breast feeding, or weight loss, and breast asymmetries are common reasons for augmentation.
 Breast enhancement can provide fuller or more symmetric shape and help improve self-esteem.

-At the Dallas Plastic Surgery Institute, Dr. Ha utilizes the most advanced techniques for breast Augmentation.
+At the RH Plastic Surgery, Dr. Ha utilizes the most advanced techniques for breast Augmentation.
 He will provide a comprehensive consultation to review the various options and tailor the particular surgical plan to a patient’s anatomy and expectations.

 Frequently Asked Questions